How Test Failure Analysis can Drive Smoother Releases?

 The difference between the baseline and the snapshot in question is highlighted in RED as seen below.

-Now, it becomes relatively straightforward for any stakeholder to understand exactly why the test has failed using the Github details data as well as the visual evidence and use the results of this test failure analysis piece to drive the changes required to rectify it.
+Now, it becomes relatively straightforward for any stakeholder to understand exactly why the test has failed using the GitHub details data and the visual evidence and use the results of this test failure analysis piece to drive the changes required to rectify it.

 3. Allows Senior Management to Make Quick Decisions using Comprehensive Dashboards